 OnDeck Qualification Requirements

-- Time in Business: One+ year
+- Time in business: At least one year

 Funding Circle Qualification Requirements

-- Time in Business: Two+ years
+- Time in business: At least two years

 OnDeck vs Funding Circle: How to Apply